defiant00/whim-c/README.md

   /fn
 /class

-// initialization is just the class used as a function,
+// initialization is just the type used as a function,
 // this automatically creates a new instance and passes it in as the first argument myInst :: MyClass(1, 2)